dice-k-nakatani/cl-dead-string/README.md

 (list #"aaaa\bbb"ddd"#)
 ```

+And `tests/*.lisp` would indicate furthermore.

-## installation
+## Installation

-normal asdf project.
+This is an usual asdf project.
-use roswell or quicklisp's local-projects or so.
+You can install with roswell or quicklisp's local-projects or so.

-## trivial know how
+## Trivial know how

-some cheat to avoid emacs's syntax table trouble.
+Some cheat to avoid emacs's syntax table trouble.

 ```lisp